 Emergency Health Services

-Dripping has a few urgent care facilities, but the nearest ER and hospital are 25-30 minutes away.
+Dripping has a few urgent care facilities and a new stand alone ER (Ally), but the nearest Hospital ER and hospital are 25-30 minutes away.
 Ascension Seton-Southwest and Baylor Scott and White are the closest hospitals to Dripping Springs.

 My family goes to Lewis Urgent Care instead of the ER when possible.